JrVerbiest/jrverbiest.github.io/README.md

 ## About

-I hold a PhD in Engineering and have 20+ years of industry and academic experience.
-Currently, I work part-time (50%) at UHasselt.
+I have an MSc and a PhD in Engineering, and I have over 20 years of experience in both academia and industry.
+At present, I work part-time (50%) at UHasselt.

-Since 2017, I have been self-educating myself to transition my career into data science and machine learning.
-In the last few years, I have applied my knowledge and skills in these areas to various projects.
-I am eager to enhance my expertise and knowledge in data engineering, data science and machine learning using Microsoft Azure Cloud environment and tools like Databricks.
+Since 2017, I have been self-educating myself to transition into the fields of data engineering, data science, and machine learning.
+In recent years, I have applied my knowledge and skills in these areas to various projects.
+I am eager to further enhance my expertise and knowledge in data engineering, data science, and machine learning by using the Microsoft Azure Cloud environment and tools like Azure Databricks.
 I am excited to see where this journey will take me.

 <br>